Repairs

 Troubleshooting Tips Before Calling BCSS or a Plumber:

 • Consider the possibility of a clog in the plumbing line from the building to the sewer service line, especially if the outside sewer cleanout is not full of wastewater (sewage).
-Here is a demonstration on how to check the cleanout.
+Here is a demonstration of how to check the cleanout.

 • Many properties do not have visible cleanouts, especially at older homes and buildings.
-If water is backing up in just one sink, tub or toilet and it is not the lowest drain in the house, the clog might be in the house plumbing.
+If water is backing up in just one sink, tub or toilet, and it is not the lowest drain in the house, the clog might be in the house plumbing.
 Drain cleaner, although not good to use in large quantities, can clear a clog.
 So can boiling water or a drain snake.
 Contact a plumber if you don’t feel comfortable fixing the clog yourself or if you’re unable to resolve it.

 • If sewage has overflowed in your yard, there is most likely a clog or break in your sewer service line.
-BCSS can check out a service line issue and recommend a plumber if a further repair is needed.
+BCSS can check out a service line issue and recommend a plumber if further repair is needed.

 If you have a grinder pump and the alarm is on for more than 15 minutes: